rkynhoff/prhoa/README.md

 # prhoa
-Plum Run HOA website project for <code>Louisville.
+Plum Run HOA website project for CodeLouisville.

 I'm building a basic website for my neighborhood's homeowners' association.
 The purpose of the site is for residents to access the following: